 1994 Yonsei Special Award for the Freshman in Matriculation, Yonsei University, Seoul, Korea

 We are particularly interested in emulating the host-microbiome interactions that orchestrate intestinal homeostasis and disease development.
-In collaboration with clinicians, our breakthrough technology enables us to develop unprecedented "Personalized Disease-on-a-Chip" models by integrating patient-derived organoids, microbiome, and immune cells.
-Using this model, we have delved into the pathological contribution of the gut microbiome in gastrointestinal diseases such as inflammatory bowel disease (IBD) including Crohn's disease (CD) and ulcerative colitis (UC), colorectal cancer (CRC), and infectious diseases.
+In collaboration with clinicians, our breakthrough technology enables us to develop unprecedented “Personalized Disease-on-a-Chip” models by integrating patient-derived organoids, microbiomes, and immune cells.
+Using this model, we have delved into the pathological contribution of the gut microbiome in gastrointestinal diseases such as inflammatory bowel disease (IBD) including Crohn’s disease (CD) and ulcerative colitis (UC), colorectal cancer (CRC), and infectious diseases.

 Our overarching goal is to understand causality vs. consequence of the host-microbiome crosstalk at various disease milieus by leveraging a patient-specific Disease-on-a-Chip.
-We will continually innovate our disruptive technology to manipulate pathophysiological manifestation in human oral cavity, nasal path, vagina, placenta, skin, liver, and the gut-brain axis.
+We will continually innovate our disruptive technology to manipulate pathophysiological manifestation in the human oral cavity, nasal path, vagina, placenta, skin, liver, and gut-brain axis.
 Finally, we will disseminate our cutting-edge technology to contribute to scientific, clinical, and pharmaceutical communities by unraveling high-risk medical problems.

 View publications for Hyun Jung Kim, PhD